pradeep800/Destributed-Task-Scheduler/README.md

 ![Architecture Diagram](images/dark.png#gh-dark-mode-only)

 ## Architecture Explanation
 First, our request will go to a `Public API`.
-The API will add task detail entry to our `task database`.
-Then, our `task producer` will take these entries and add them to an `SQS queue`.
+The API will add task detail entry to our `Task @atabase`.
+Then, our `Task Producer` will take these entries and add them to an `SQS Queue`.
 After that, a worker will pick up tasks from the SQS queue and execute them.
-It will also send health checks to a `status check service` every 5 seconds.
-The status check service will update the health check time in a `health check database`.
-When the worker finishes a task, it will send a request to the `status check service`, which will then update the `completed_at` and `failed_at` with `failed_reason` in `task database`.
+It will also send health checks to a `Status Check Service` every 5 seconds.
+The status check service will update the health check time in a `Health Check Database`.
+When the worker finishes a task, it will send a request to the `Status Check Service`, which will then update the `completed_at` or `failed_at` with `failed_reason` in `Task Database`.

 ## Component Explanation
 ### Tasks Database